History of the electric vehicle: Power as a service and General Vehicle

 To overcome the limited operating range of electric vehicles, and the lack of recharging infrastructure, an exchangeable battery service was first proposed as early as 1896.
 The concept was first put into practice by Hartford Electric Light Company through the GeVeCo battery service and was initially available for electric trucks.
 The vehicle owner purchased the vehicle from General Vehicle Company (GVC, a subsidiary of the General Electric Company) without a battery and the electricity was purchased from Hartford Electric through an exchangeable battery.
-The owner paid a variable per-mile charge and a monthly service fee to cover the maintenance and storage of the truck.
+The owner paid a variable charge and a monthly service fee to cover the maintenance and storage of the truck.
 Both vehicles and batteries were modified to facilitate a fast battery exchange.
 The service was provided between 1910 and 1924 and during that period covered more than 6 million miles.
 Beginning in 1917 a similar successful service was operated in Chicago for owners of Milburn Wagon Company cars who also could buy the vehicle without the batteries.

 In New York City, in the pre-World War I era, ten electric vehicle companies banded together to form the New York Electric Vehicle Association.
 The association included manufacturers and dealers, among them General Motors' truck division, and the aforementioned General Vehicle division of General Electric, which claimed to have almost 2,000 operating vehicles in the metropolitan region.
 When opening their flagship department store, Lord and Taylor boasted of its electric vehicle fleet – numbering 38 trucks – and the conveyor system to efficiently load and unload goods.